Stages of Breast Cancer

 Stage 0 (carcinoma in situ)

-- Lobular carcinoma in situ (LCIS) is a condition in which abnormalcells are found in the lobules of the breast.
-This condition seldom becomes invasive cancer; however, having lobular carcinoma in situ in one breast increases the risk of developing breast cancer in either breast.
+- Lobular carcinoma in situ (LCIS) is a condition in which abnormal cells are found in the lobules of the breast.
+This condition seldom becomes invasive cancer.
+However, having LCIS in one breast increases the risk of developing breast cancer in either breast.